issus/altium-library/README.md

  - RGB LEDS

 It will likely be months before I make a significant dent on this list, adding a single microcontroller with all of its package variants can take several hours.
 The good news is that the more footprints I add, the more I find a manufacturers footprint already exists in the database.

-# Don't want to setup your own local MSSQL database?
-My development database is hosted on Microsoft Azure, and can be accessed from anywhere.
-If you'd like read-only access to it, please contact me - markh@rris.com.au.
-Many organisations and universities now have access!

 # Contributing